Wastewater Plant Maintenance/Operator

 - Must possess a State of Maine Grade II Biological Wastewater Treatment Plant Operators License and a Class II NEWEA Voluntary Collections Systems License, or the ability to obtain within two year of hire date.

 - Ability to read and comprehend installation, operations, and maintenance manuals for vehicles, tools and equipment.

-- Basic computer skills but intermediate skills preferred including knowledge of Windows, Word for Windows and E-mail applications and the ability to regularly use other District software in the regular performance of work duties.
+- Basic computer skills required, and intermediate skills preferred, including knowledge of Windows, Word for Windows and E-mail applications and the ability to regularly use other PWD software in the regular performance of work duties.

-- Perform Essential Accountabilities in accordance with all Federal, State, local and District safety regulations.
+- Perform Essential Accountabilities in accordance with all Federal, State, local and PWD’s safety regulations.

 - Basic mechanical/electrical abilities within essential accountabilities.

 - Demonstrate tendency to engage in continuous learning and the ability to acquire new skills.

 - Must be physically able to complete necessary tasks while wearing an approved respirator, as required.